Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 Digital legacy Yes

 Using Passwords was no different than using the previous iCloud Keychain.
-The user-facing design was updated and a little more colorful, but otherwise it performed exactly like iCloud Keychain.
+The user-facing design was updated and a little more colorful, but otherwise it performed exactly the same.
 It was very familiar software with a design upgrade.

-The one caveat we found that could dissuade users from choosing this over a paid password manager was the inability to share with anyone who doesn’t use an Apple device.
-(Windows integration is coming with the full release this fall.)
+One caveat that could dissuade users from choosing this over a paid password manager was the inability to share with anyone who doesn’t use an Apple device.
+However, this could be in the works since Passwords includes Windows integration.

 Overall, we’re pleased with the upgrades, the organization, and the ability to share an unlimited amount of passwords with other Apple users.
-There’s still no Android integration, but at least Windows users will be able to enable Passwords on their PCs when it’s released.
+There’s still no Android integration, but at least Windows users will be able to enable Passwords on their PCs.

 If you and your entire family are Apple users, however, you should find this a free and easy way to organize and share all your credentials.